MP 36.2x11/6x7.5 / N38 - ring magnet

 Neodymium magnets can become demagnetized at high temperatures.

 In the event of a collision between two neodymium magnets, it can result in them getting chipped.
-They are coated with a shiny nickel plating similar to steel, but they are not as hard.
+Despite being made of metal and coated with a shiny nickel plating, they are not as hard as steel.
 In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
 Protecting your eyes is essential.

 Keep neodymium magnets away from people with pacemakers.

-Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
+Neodymium magnets generate strong magnetic fields.
+As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.

-In the situation of placing a finger in the path of a neodymium magnet, in such a case, a cut or even a fracture may occur.
+In the case of holding a finger in the path of a neodymium magnet, in that situation, a cut or a fracture may occur.